-There are a few other places you may be able to see the names of hidden apps:
+There are a few other places you may be able to see the names of hidden apps: Settings i > Apps > Hidden Apps (requires authentication using Face ID, Touch ID or a passcode)

-- Settings (a) > Apps > Hidden Apps (requires authentication using Face ID, Touch ID or a passcode) - Settings Settings - App Store purchase history.
+- Settings is > Battery > Battery Health & Charging - App Store purchase history.
 See the Apple Support article Hide purchases from the App Store (https://support.apple.com/108091).